 Lastly, we have the privilege of shedding some light on a new spirit called Chura Lao.
 The special project was implemented by Co-Op Okinawa in 2017 as a way to help stimulate the Laotian economy.
 The goal was to create a brand of Lao Lao that could be exported to Japan.
 Thus, helping to create stable employment and technological advances well into the future.

-Chura Lao was successfully importing into Japan in March 2020.
+Chura Lao was successfully imported into Japan in March 2020.
 It will be interesting to see how well the project does in Okinawa.
 It has already gained the attention of consumers, businesses, and governments alike.
 Indeed, Chura Lao is more than just another product.
 It is a project that brings two nations together for one common goal — sustainable development.

-From this last example we see how rice-based spirits can go from very basic production methods to become a mechanism of growth.
+From this last example, we see how rice-based spirits can go from very basic production methods to become a mechanism of growth.

 More about Chura Lao: